-In this video, Suzanne Steinbaum, MD, author of Dr. Suzanne Steinbaum’s Heart Book: Every Woman’s Guide to a Heart Healthy Life and Bottom Line’s “At the Heart of It All” blog, details the obvious signs of a stroke as well as the more subtle signs that are often overlooked.
+In this video, Suzanne Steinbaum, DO, author of Dr. Suzanne Steinbaum’s Heart Book: Every Woman’s Guide to a Heart Healthy Life and Bottom Line’s “At the Heart of It All” blog, details the obvious signs of a stroke as well as the more subtle signs that are often overlooked.
 The most obvious signs of a stroke can be listed using the acronym FAST—Face drooping, Arm strength (reduced during a stroke), Slurred speech and Time (it is crucial to seek medical attention within the first three hours).
 In addition to these classic, typical signs of a stroke, there are subtler signs, including whole-body numbness, uncontrollable hiccups, persistent dizziness or weakness, and a bad headache that will not go away.
 If you experience any of these symptoms, seek medical attention immediately.

-Dr. Suzanne Steinbaum is a cardiologist, author and spokesperson.
-She’s devoted her career to treating heart disease through early detection, education and prevention.
-For more great tips from Dr. Steinbaum, check out her other videos and Bottom Line blog, At The Heart Of It All.
+Dr. Suzanne Steinbaum is a cardiologist, author and spokesperson for the American Heart Association’s Go Red for Women Campaign.
+She has devoted her career to treating heart disease through early detection, education and prevention.
+For more great tips from Dr. Steinbaum, check out her other videos and Bottom Line blog, “At The Heart Of It All.”